And it's Walter Williams sitting in for Rush, in case you just joined us, Rush is ill.

-Ah, there's one thing I want to talk about this hour.
+There's one thing I want to talk about this hour.

 Actually, there are two things, two or three.

-But there's some things the American people don't know about these systems, and uh let me just kind of lay out some of them and that and and you just let me know what you think they're good ideas to for us to make the uh switch.
+And let me just kind of lay out some of them and you just let me know what you think they're good ideas for us to make the switch.

-Uh there's a story in the London uh observer, and it was saying that um uh an unpublished report that shows that some patients have to wait for eight months for treatments for cancers, and when they're first diagnosed for cancer, their cancer is curable.
+There's a story in the London Observer and it was saying that an unpublished report shows that some patients have to wait for eight months for treatments for cancers.

-Uh after they wait so long to get surgery or go to the specialist, their cancer becomes incurable.
+After they wait so long to get surgery or go to the specialist, their cancer becomes incurable.

-And uh according to the uh World Health Organization, about 10,000 British people die unnecessarily from cancer uh each year, and that's because of waiting.
+And according to the World Health Organization, about 10,000 British people die unnecessarily from cancer each year.

-Now the story is not much better in Canada, with Canada's national health care system.
+Now, the story is not much better in Canada with Canada's national health care system.

-And there's uh uh ongoing uh research and reporting by the uh um Fraser Institute that's in uh British uh Columbia, and you can check them out on the web.
+And there's ongoing research and reporting by the Fraser Institute that's in British Columbia.

-And it has a yearly publication titled Waiting Your Turn.
+And it has a yearly publication titled, Waiting Your Turn.

-Now the shortest waiting time in Canada was for oncology, that's cancer, and that was 4.9 weeks.
+Now, the shortest waiting time in Canada was for oncology, that's cancer, and that was 4.9 weeks.

 The longest waiting time was for orthopedic surgery, and that was 40.3 weeks.

-Plastic surgery was 35 weeks, and neurosurgery 31 weeks.
+Plastic surgery was 35 weeks, and neurosurgery, 31 weeks.

 And that comes out every year.

-And they point out that the median weight, half above, half below, for a CT scan across Canada was four a little bit over four weeks.
+And they point out that the median weight, half above, half below, for a CT scan across Canada was a little bit over four weeks.

 In Prince Edward Island, it's nine weeks.

-For an MRI in Canada, the average or the median uh uh wait was ten point three weeks, but in Newfoundland, that's another province of Canada, province of Canada, uh the weight was twenty-eight weeks.
+But in Newfoundland, that's another province of Canada, province of Canada, the weight was 28 weeks.

 For ultrasound, four weeks.

-Uh But in Manitoba, it was eight weeks.
+But in Manitoba, it was eight weeks.

-Now, despite these waiting times, it's against the law, Canadian law for Canadians to receive private treatment.
+Now, despite these waiting times, it's against the law, Canadian law, for Canadians to receive private treatment.

-Or that is private clinics are not legally allowed to provide services that are covered by the Canadian Health Act.
+Or that is, private clinics are not legally allowed to provide services that are covered by the Canadian Health Act.

 But however, there's some help for the Canadian patients.

-It's 2000, and it says that U.S. hospitals use waiting list woes to woo Canadians.
+And it says that U.S. hospitals use waiting list woes to woo Canadians.

 And it goes on to say that Canadian patients fed up with waiting lists are being wooed by hospitals in Washington State and they're offered package deals.